 In 2014, UBS began adapting its legal entity structure in response to too-big-to-fail requirements and other regulatory initiatives.
 First, UBS Group AG was established as the ultimate parent holding company for the Group.
 In 2015, UBS AG transferred its personal & corporate banking and Swiss-booked wealth management businesses to the newly established UBS Switzerland AG, a banking subsidiary of UBS AG in Switzerland.
 That same year, UBS Business Solutions AG, a wholly owned subsidiary of UBS Group AG, was established and acts as the Group service company.
 In 2016, UBS Americas Holding LLC became the intermediate holding company for UBS's US subsidiaries and UBS's wealth management subsidiaries across Europe were merged into UBS Europe SE, UBS's German-headquartered European subsidiary.
 In 2019, UBS Limited, UBS's UK headquartered subsidiary, was merged into UBS Europe SE.
-On 12 June 2023, Credit Suisse Group AG merged with and into UBS Group AG (Absorptionsfusion), becoming the holding company of Credit Suisse AG.
-UBS expects further changes to the Group's legal structure following such acquisition.
+On 12 June 2023, Credit Suisse Group AG merged with and into UBS Group AG (Absorptionsfusion), with UBS Group AG becoming the holding company of Credit Suisse AG.
+UBS announced in August 2023 its intention to subsequently merge UBS AG with Credit Suisse AG, and UBS Switzerland AG with Credit Suisse Schweiz AG (a banking subsidiary of Credit Suisse AG in Switzerland).